beginning of content

 A common cause of too much blood loss is having heavy menstrual periods.
 In such cases, better menstrual control may help prevent iron deficiency.

 Another common cause is bleeding in your stomach or bowel.
-This may be associated with:
+This may be related to:

 Other causes of blood loss can include: